 The tip will come in handy for all sorts of projects after it’s used for mini marshmallow pumpkins.
 I’ve piped buttercream on larger cupcakes (very cute!), the filling of twice baked potatoes, and choux paste for pretty éclairs.

-• Have a candy thermometer for the marshmallow.
+• Have a candy thermometer for the marshmallows.

 • Make and cool your cupcakes before starting on the marshmallow, so they are ready to go.

 • Having a friend handy when making these is awesome, you can pipe, they can sprinkle sugar.

 • I dump my orange sugar in a little sheet pan and sprinkle the sugar on the marshmallow over the pan.
 No mess, and I can transfer any leftover sugar back to a container.

-- 1 envelope 2¾ tsp unflavored gelatin
+- 2¾ tsp unflavored gelatin 1 envelope

 - 1 cup granulated sugar

-- 46 mini chocolate cupcakes
+- 46 mini chocolate cupcakes homemade or box mix

 - 46 green licorice pastels